FASD: Let’s Talk About It

 - FASD: Doctors play an important role

-- FASD: Let's move from shame to blame, to support and care
+- FASD: Let’s move from shame and blame, to support and care

 - FASD: Living with a brain and body disability